-Brion is a member of Pullman & Comley’s real estate, commercial finance, green development and financial restructuring groups and focuses his practice on representing clients in all aspects of real estate, leasing, finance (secured and unsecured), development and general transactional matters.
-National, regional ,community banks as well as other types of lending institutions and borrowers of all types rely on Brion to represent them in both unsecured and secured (asset-based and real estate-based) financial transactions, including CMBS, syndications, participations, SBA financings, interest-rate swaps and other derivative transactions, tax credit transactions and renewable energy project financing.
-Brion has also been certified by the National Association of Development Companies (NADCO) to represent third-party lenders and certified development companies in connection with SBA 504 loan closings.
+Brion is co-chair of Pullman & Comley’s Real Estate, Energy, Environmental and Land Use Department and a member of the firm's Commercial Finance practice and Workouts and Financial Restructuring practice.
+He focuses his practice on representing clients in all aspects of real estate, leasing, finance (secured and unsecured), development and general transactional matters.
+National, regional and community banks as well as other types of lending institutions and borrowers of all types rely on Brion to represent them in both unsecured and secured (asset-based and real estate-based) financial transactions, including CMBS, syndications, participations, SBA financings, interest-rate swaps and other over the counter derivative transactions, tax credit transactions and renewable energy project financing.
 Commercial real estate developers, property owners, tenants and occupants seek his extensive experience in helping them with the acquisition and sale (including tax deferred exchanges under IRC Section 1031), land use, creation of common interest communities, construction, financing, commercial and residential loan workouts, loan restructuring and leasing for both landlords and tenants.
 His leasing experience also encompasses "green" leasing and leasing for cell-towers and renewable energy project development including drafting and negotiating complex renewable energy power purchase agreements for solar, wind and hydro-electric facilities, site leases/easements, sale/leaseback transactions, interconnection agreements and renewable energy certificate/credit purchase agreements for projects located throughout the country.

-Brion's work in other commercial transactions includes representation of the State of Connecticut on various grant and loan programs designed to provide financial assistance to both private entities and municipalities ecompassing a wide variety of purposes and objectives, and transactions involving new market tax credits, historic tax credits and low-income housing tax credits.
+Brion's work in other commercial transactions includes representation of the State of Connecticut and the Capital Region Development Authority on various grant and loan programs designed to provide financial assistance to both private entities and municipalities encompassing a wide variety of purposes and objectives, and transactions involving new market tax credits, historic tax credits and low-income housing tax credits.

 American Bar Association